NetDocuments-Archive/rd-winrm-plugin/README.md

 ### Limitations
 - Scripts in c:/tmp with .sh extension will be renamed into .ps1, .bat or .wql
-- Quotes behaviour can be strange (we trying to fix rundeck core strange behaviour, so our own also not perfect)
+- Quotes behaviour can be strange, [Rundeck bug](https://github.com/rundeck/rundeck/issues/602)
-- WQL execution never been tested :)

 ### Troubleshooting
 You may have some errors like ```WinRM::WinRMAuthorizationError```.